kailasaishwarya/gcp-cicd-demo/README.md

 # gcp-cicd-demo
-hey, this is a demo cicd working project build.
+hey, this is a demo cicd working project build which im trying to do using GCP!